mdn/content/files/en-us/web/css/content/index.md

 {{EmbedLiveSample('Quotes', '100%', 200)}}

 Note the [type of quotes generated](/en-US/docs/Web/CSS/quotes#auto_quotes) is based on the language.
 Browsers add open- and close-quotes before and after {{HTMLElement("q")}} elements by default, so the quotes in this example would appear without them being explicitly set.
-They could have been turned off by setting `no-open-quote` and `no-close-quote`, or `none` value.
+They could have been turned off by setting the respective `content` property values to `no-open-quote` and `no-close-quote`, or by setting them both to `none`.
 They can also be turned off by setting the {{cssxref("quotes")}} property to `none` instead.

 ### Adding text to list item counters